POAS is the newest buzzword on the lips of Marketers and CMOs, but what is it exactly, and why are Ayima using it?

 The POAS formula, simplified, means that for each product:

-You can then expand this out into some constituent parts, meaning the formula is as follows:
+When we expand this out into some constituent parts, the formula is as follows:

 Whilst there are definite similarities, these mask enormous underlying differences between the two.
 Overlaying and optimising towards a POAS metric leads to significant advantages.